nz0001na/Python_Leetcode/README.md

 Coding Practice:

-My Solutions of leetcode problems using python language.
+Solutions of leetcode problems using python language.